jrandj/redhat/README.md

     * GPT is a newer 64-bit partitioning standard developed and integrated to UEFI firmware.
 GPT allows for 128 partitions, use of disks much larger than 2TB, and redundant locations for the storage of partition information.
 GPT also allows a BIOS-based system to boot from a GPT disk, using the boot loader program stored in a protective MBR at the first disk sector.

-    * To list the mount points, size and available space:
+    * To list the mount points, size, and available space:
         ```shell
         df -h
         ```